-This is Missouri’s smallest species and one of the world’s smallest turtles.
-The stinkpot has a dark gray-brown to black, domed upper shell.
-The lower shell is reduced and usually yellow, brown, or grayish yellow, with brown mottling; the forward part is moveable.
-The fleshy parts are dark gray or black.
-There are normally two thin, yellow stripes on each side of the head and neck.
-Small projections of the skin called barbels are present on the chin and throat.
+The eastern musk turtle, nicknamed the stinkpot, is a very small, dark turtle with a smooth, domed upper shell and reduced lower shell.
+The carapace (upper shell) is dark gray brown to black.
+The plastron (lower shell) is much smaller than the carapace; it is usually yellow, brown, or grayish yellow, and the forward part is movable (the hind portion, however, is not movable).
+The fleshy parts of the body are dark gray or black.
+There are normally 2 distinct yellow stripes along each side of the head and neck.
+Barbels (small projections of the skin) are present on the chin and throat.

-The name “stinkpot” refers to the odor given off by this species when captured.
+The nickname “stinkpot” refers to the odor given off by this species when captured.
 The odor is produced by musk glands in the skin just below the upper shell along the sides.

 Habitat and Conservation

-Anglers occasionally catch stinkpots on hook-and-line when using minnows, worms, or small crayfish for bait.
+Anglers occasionally catch eastern musk turtles on hook-and-line when using minnows, worms, or small crayfish for bait.

 The neck is surprisingly long, and the head can reach back as far as the hind legs; to avoid a bite, keep this in mind if handling this species.

 This species' Latin species name and common names all refer to the unpleasant, musky odor it emits in defense.

 This turtle eats a variety of aquatic animals, helping keep those populations in check.
 Meanwhile, a variety of larger predators prey on the musk turtle.
 Its rather small lower shell affords little protection from predators.
 No doubt the musky odor it emits when captured serves as an extra defense, as does the habit of spending large amounts of time buried in the bottom mud of wetlands.